What I cook at home on a daily basis

 ✅ Dairy and Baked Goods: Russian cuisine includes a variety of dairy products, as well as breads and pastries filled with meat, cheese, or fruit.

-1️⃣ Borscht – A vibrant beet soup made with cabbage, potatoes, carrots, and often beef, served with sour cream.
+🥣 Borscht – A hearty beet soup with cabbage, potatoes, and meat, often served with sour cream.

-3️⃣ Blini – Thin, crepe-like pancakes served with sour cream, jam, honey, or even caviar.
+🍞 Blini – Thin Russian pancakes, served with sour cream, jam, honey, or caviar.

-4️⃣ Beef Stroganoff – Tender beef strips cooked in a creamy mushroom sauce, often served with pasta or rice.
+🍲 Beef Stroganoff – Tender beef strips in a creamy mushroom sauce, often served over noodles or rice.

 🥖 Bread is Sacred: Bread is considered an essential part of every meal.
 Dark rye bread is particularly popular.